(800) 821-3520 - Customer Support

 Angled nailers offer more room to work and better control in tighter spaces than straight nailers, such as around doors and corners.
 Nails for an angled nailer are a little more expensive.
 Also, since nails are collated at different degrees, you have to be careful to get the correct collation angle for your nailer.

 For large projects in which you aren’t so concerned with small spaces, corners, or edges, a straight nailer is all you might need.
-The nails designed for straight nailers tend to be thinner, so the nail head won’t be as visible in jobs where aesthetics are important, or the impediment of a protruding nail head must be minimized.
+The nails designed for straight nailers tend to be thinner, so the nail head won’t be as visible in jobs where aesthetics are important or the impediment of a protruding nail head must be minimized.
 Straight nailers are difficult to fit into tight spots, so they’re used primarily in places where the surface is visible and easily accessible.
 While not as precise and agile as angled nailers, they’re great for the basics.
 The nails are also a little less expensive.

 If you’ve got a VMI Program for fasteners and hardware, or are contemplating one, consider adding some nails.
 Austin will be happy to source and supply a balanced selection of nails for you to have on hand.